 Webflow isn’t for everyone.
 It’s focused on designers and developers, so the user interface can be overwhelming to beginners.
 However, their designs are slick and they’re not afraid to show off their website builder: NASA uses it, and Webflow built their own website with the platform.

-Comes with hosting: you can combine the use of the website builder and WordPress.
+- Comes with web hosting: you can combine the use of the website builder and WordPress.

 Why Choose One.com over Wix: If you’re on a tight budget for a very small site, it’s not a bad option.
 Or if you like the idea of being able to switch to a CMS like WordPress or Joomla.